 Do you have an idea that will activate new constituencies, change current strategies and tactics, breakthrough to new models and concepts, or stimulate new thinking?
 What idea, big or small, at the micro or macro level, have you been mulling over and dying to explore more?
 How do you want to put your best and most creative ideas to use in service of the movement?
 Apply to become a Generative Fellow and find out!

-Want to learn more?
+Want to learn more about the training?
 Click here!